 Monitoring domains, marketplaces, and social media platforms every day is the only way to catch scammers before they can do irreparable damage to your brand.
 Consistently monitoring these channels at all times is practically impossible for an individual alone.
 Red Points can make proper copyright monitoring possible.

-Red Points makes copyright enforcement easier than ever.
-Not only does the software constantly scan for and identify infringements online, but it automatically reports infringements and begins the takedown process.
+Red Points makes copyright infringement detection easier than ever.
+Not only does the DMCA takedown service constantly scan for and identify infringements online, but it automatically reports infringements and begins the domain takedown process.
 The software offers the best protection for your copyright material possible, and makes it easier and less time consuming to deal with infringements.